 - It also is believed to improve the muscle tone and effectiveness of the colon walls.

 Celery Seed Extract

-Celery seed oil is a supplement containing a high amount of volatile compounds known as phthalides.
-These compounds, as well as the major component Sedanolide, appear to have general antioxidative properties and have traditionally been used as a diuretic.
+Celery seed oil is a supplement containing a high number of volatile compounds known as phthalides.
+These compounds, as well as the major component Sedanolide, appear to have general antioxidative properties and have traditionally been used as to reduce excess water retention.

 - Celery seed extract may help improve overall wellness, joint support, and digestive health.

 Red Clover is an herb that is high in isoflavones and is used for its beneficial effects on HDL cholesterol and improving blood flow.

 - Red clover also works as a powerful antioxidant to help rid the body of free radicals and waste.